DCVNet: Dilated Cost Volume Networks for Fast Optical Flow: Abstract

 \section{Abstract}

 \new{The cost volume, capturing the similarity of possible correspondences across two input images, is a key ingredient in state-of-the-art optical flow approaches.
-When sampling for correspondences to build the cost volume, a large neighborhood radius is required to deal with large displacements, introducing a significant computational burden.
-To address this, a sequential strategy is usually adopted, where correspondence sampling in a local neighborhood with a small radius suffices.
-However, such sequential approaches, instantiated by either a pyramid structure over a deep neural network's feature hierarchy or by a recurrent neural network, are slow due to the inherent need for sequential processing of cost volumes.} In this paper, we propose dilated cost volumes to capture small and large displacements simultaneously, allowing optical flow estimation without the need for \new{the sequential estimation strategy}. {To process the cost volume to get pixel-wise optical flow, existing approaches employ 2D or separable 4D convolutions, which we show either suffer from high GPU memory consumption, inferior accuracy, or large model size.
-Therefore, we propose using 3D convolutions for cost volume filtering to address these issues.} \new{By combining the dilated cost volumes and 3D convolutions, our proposed model DCVNet not only exhibits real-time inference (\new{71} fps on a mid-end 1080ti GPU) but is also compact and obtains comparable accuracy to existing approaches.}
+When sampling correspondences to build the cost volume, a large neighborhood radius is required to deal with large displacements, introducing a significant computational burden.
+To address this, coarse-to-fine or recurrent processing of the cost volume is usually adopted, where correspondence sampling in a local neighborhood with a small radius suffices. } In this paper, we propose an alternative by constructing cost volumes with different dilation factors to capture small and large displacements simultaneously.
+A U-Net with sikp connections is employed to convert the dilated cost volumes into interpolation weights between all possible captured displacements to get the optical flow.
+Our proposed model DCVNet only needs to process the cost volume once in a simple feedforward manner and does not rely on the sequential processing strategy.
+DCVNet obtains comparable accuracy to existing approaches and achieves real-time inference (\new{30} fps on a mid-end 1080ti GPU).
+The code and model weights are available at \url{https://github.com/neu-vi/ezflow}.